 Functional Remedies’ CBD oils and CBD tinctures are made with whole plant hemp extracts that contain ALL of the beneficial cannabinoids and elements of the hemp plant, not just isolated CBD.

 Single-molecule CBD is less effective therapeutically than whole plant CBD-rich oil extract.
-Scientific studies have established that synthetic, single-molecule CBD has a very narrow therapeutic window and requires precise, high doses for efficacy, whereas lower dose, whole-plant, CBD-rich treatment regimens are already showing efficacy for many conditions.
+Scientific studies have established that synthetic, single-molecule CBD has a very narrow window of efficacy and requires great precision to achieve that efficacy, whereas lower concentration, whole-plant, CBD-rich nutritional supplement regimens are already showing efficacy for many.
 Single-molecule CBD lacks critical secondary cannabinoids and other medicinal compounds found in high-resin cannabis strains.
 These compounds interact with CBD and THC to enhance their therapeutic benefits.
 Scientists call this the “entourage effect.”
 Numerous hemp compounds have medicinal attributes, but the therapeutic impact of whole plant hemp is greater than the sum of its parts.

 Short answer: No.